 It turned out to be not too bad, but it did start pouring buckets about half way to the last lean-to.
 It was pretty much an uneventful put-one-foot-in-front-of-the-other slog in the rain, looking at not much else but our own feet because of all the rain in our faces.
 We made pretty good time regardless, although the hardest part was not slipping on the leaf-covered rocks and roots that littered the trail.
 When we came around the corner and saw the lean-to, it was just about lunch time.
 The rain was starting to let up, so we checked out the lake, and got some water filtering for a hot meal.

 |View from the North-End Cedar Lakes Lean-To.|

 As we sat there in the rain eating our lunches, we took stock of the weather.
-The next day wasn't going to be much better, and spending wet night in a lean-to with no fire didn't really sound too appealing to either one of us.
+The next day wasn't going to be much better, and spending a wet night in a lean-to with no fire didn't really sound too appealing to either one of us.
 So we looked at the sky, looked at each other and decided to hike the rest of the way out to the truck.
 When we finally got back to the crowded parking lot, this is what we saw:

-Luckily, The World's Loneliest Clown wasn't sleeping in the back.
+Luckily, The World's Loneliest Comedian wasn't sleeping in the back.
 We made it back to my house in record time.
 Greg helped me get my gear into the basement since there was no way my wife was letting us in the front door with our muddy boots and soaking wet clothes.
 While he wasn't looking, I stuck my last chicken and rice meal into his pack.